11

 • 2

 \$\begingroup\$ I think "don't migrate crap" still wins out.
-The preferred mechanism would be multiple manual flags calling for migration, as the "official" migration options absolutely reek. \$\endgroup\$ Feb 11, 2016 at 16:44
+The preferred mechanism would be multiple manual flags calling for migration, as the "official" migration options absolutely reek. \$\endgroup\$ Commented Feb 11, 2016 at 16:44

 • \$\begingroup\$ Wouldn't the question get closed before any migration flags show up?
 Also, I believe you missed my point.
 How can someone here know if it's too broad for RPi?
-Imagine the same question asked about GSMPi, would you still close it? \$\endgroup\$ Feb 11, 2016 at 17:04
+Imagine the same question asked about GSMPi, would you still close it? \$\endgroup\$ Commented Feb 11, 2016 at 17:04

 • 3